 During the month of January we set aside twenty one days for a special time of prayer and fasting.
 This dedicated season of prayer provides an opportunity for our church family to gather, united as one voice and seek God’s wisdom and direction for the new year.
 We would love to have you join us as we pray for our nation, city, families and homes.

-Join us wherever you are by downloading the Pray First prayer guide and praying along with us.
+Join us wherever you are by downloading the Pray First prayer guide and daily prayer focus' to pray along with us.
 Both hardcopies are available free at East Coast Believers Church.

 21 days of prayer is for you